cumbof/MetaSBT/README.md

 ### 1. `index`: building a reference database

 The `index` subroutine allows to automatically retrieve genomes from isolate sequencing from the NCBI GenBank and organise them in folders that reflect their taxonomic classification.
-It finally makes use of `kmtricks` to rapidly index all the genomes at the species level and create a sequence bloom tree for each of the species.
-Lower taxonomic levels are indexed with `howdesbt` by building new sequence bloom trees considering only the root nodes of the upper taxonomic levels.
+It finally makes use of `howdesbt` to rapidly index all the genomes at the species level and create a sequence bloom tree for each of the species.
+Lower taxonomic levels are indexed by building new sequence bloom trees considering only the root nodes of the trees at the upper taxonomic levels.

 The following command will trigger the generation of the database with all the available bacterial genomes from isolate sequencing in NCBI GenBank: